imperialCHEPI/healthgps/README.md

 ctest --preset='core-test-linux'
 ```

-All available options are defined using CMake *prestes* in the `CMakePresets.json` file, which also declare *build presets* to be used via the CMake command line arguments.
+All available options are defined using CMake *presets* in the `CMakePresets.json` file, which also declare *build presets* to be used via the CMake command line arguments.

 # License